open-learning/git4ol/README.md

 HEAD is now at 66f5075...
 Update assignment.md
 ```

-Now that we have a working copy of the student assignment we want to copy the certificate, `git add` it and lastly `git commit` it:
+Now that we have a working copy of the student assignment we want to copy the certificate file, `git add` it and lastly `git commit` it:

-> **note**
->
-> In this example we've already generated and stored our certificate at `~/certificate.json`.

 ```shell
 teacher@shell:~/git4ol$ cp ~/certificate.json certificate.json